Classical Pianist/Singer

 nancyelt

-In addition to her private home studio, Dr. Elton has served on the music faculties of University of West Georgia, Georgia State University and Clayton State College where she has taught piano and vocal majors, piano pedagogy, keyboard skills and voice classes.
+Dr. Elton has served by invitation from faculty members teaching piano majors and other related courses at the University of Georgia, University of West Georgia, Georgia State University and Clayton State College.
 She has taught many award winning students through the years.
-In 2005 she received the Georgia Music Teacher of the Year Award from the Georgia Music Teachers Association.
+In 2005 she received the Georgia Teacher of the Year Award from the Georgia Music Teachers Association.

-Nancy has enjoyed a successful career as a performer.
+Nancy has enjoyed many successes in her career as a performer.
 Reviews include statements such as ""she captured the applause and regard of her audience....Her brilliant, sensitive performance of Liszt's Concerto #1 in Eb was hailed with a well deserved standing ovation...she was acutely sensitive to the soul of the music: a confident and equally competent musician, she demonstrated beautiful phrasing, exceptionally clear arpeggios, trills.
 Her powerful precision was tempered with a delicate suspension of tones...a finger technique of superior quality found in a select few pianists. " Florence Morning News, Florence, S.C.)

-Nancy is active as an adjudicator and clinician for many piano festivals and organizations throughout the Southeast.
+Nancy is active as an adjudicator and clinician for many piano festivals and organizations.
 She is a past President of Atlanta Music Teachers Association and has served in numerous capacities for other professional organizations.

 Rehearsing Beethoven's Choral Fantasy

-Nancy with her teacher, Professor John Adams, after a performance of Liszt's Concerto #3 with orchestra.
+Nancy with her teacher, Professor John Adams, after a performance of Liszt's Concerto #1 with the Columbia Philharmonic Orchestra.

 Concert at Callanwolde Fine Arts Center